Clicky

 Urea is one of the waste products found in urine.
 It is produced when the body naturally metabolizes proteins.
 The liver converts toxic ammonia created by the breakdown of amino acids into this less toxic substance.

-If your dog’s urine suddenly starts to smell stronger, it could indicate a problem with the metabolization process.
-Or it could be due to some other problem with the conversion of ammonia in your dog’s system.
+If your dog’s urine suddenly starts to smell stronger, it can often indicate a urinary tract infection.
+In rarer cases, it could be caused by an issue with the metabolization process or the conversion of ammonia in your dog’s system.

-Whatever the reason, you should always contact a vet if your dog’s urine smells strongly of ammonia, as this isn’t normal.
+Whatever the reason, you should always contact a vet if your dog’s urine smells strongly of ammonia.
+It’s important to rule out serious medical causes.

 4 Health Reasons Why Your Dog’s Pee Smells Strongly of Ammonia